Adrian Rurawhe: Third term, 2020–2023

 As part of a cabinet reshuffle on 13 June 2022, Prime Minister Jacinda Ardern designated Rurawhe to replace Trevor Mallard as the next speaker of the House.
 It was announced that Mallard would resign in mid-August 2022 to assume a diplomatic position in Europe.
 On 24 August Rurawhe was elected as speaker of the House with the support of both the governing and opposition parties, becoming the second Māori to hold the position, after Peter Tapsell.
 As speaker, Rurawhe promised to award opposition parties more opportunities to question Government ministers if the governing Labour Party did not shorten some of its answers to its parliamentary debate questions.

-Fourth term, 2023-present
+Fourth term, 2023-2026

 Rurawhe did not contest the Te Tai Hauāuru electorate in the 2023 general election, but stood as a list-only candidate, as all previous incumbent speakers under MMP have done.
 He said that he felt the demands of being speaker meant that he could not serve the electorate fully.
 He was placed 11 on the Labour party list.
 During the 2023 general election, Rurawhe was re-elected on the party list.

 Following the formation of the National-led coalition government in late November 2023, Rurawhe became spokesperson for Whānau Ora and Associate Māori Development in the Shadow Cabinet of Chris Hipkins.

 Following a shadow cabinet reshuffle in early March 2025, Rurawhe retained his Whānau Ora portfolio but lost his Māori Development portfolio.

+On 21 January 2026, Rurawhe announced he would retire from Parliament prior to the 2026 New Zealand general election, retiring on Waitangi Day, with his position in Parliament being taken by Georgie Dansey, next on the Labour Party list.

 Political views

 Rurawhe voted against the End of Life Choice Act 2019 and against the Abortion Legislation Act 2020.

+In February 2026, Rurawhe criticised the contemporary leadership of Te Pāti Māori, comparing them unfavourably to the party's previous leaders Tariana Turia, Pita Sharples and Te Ururoa Flavell.
+Despite supporting the establishment of the Māori Health Authority, he attributed its dissolution to the previous Labour Government's failure to convince the broader electorate that it was needed.